8 Best Video Editing Apps For The iPhone 12 Pro

 Users can add up to 75 photos and video clips from their gallery, google photos, dropbox, GoPro Cloud, and motion photos.

-If you want to add some music to your video, there’s over 100 free songs, or you can use your own, as Quik supports M4A, MP4, MOV, FLAC, AAC, AIFF, and WAV – hurrah!
+If you want to add some music to your video, there are over 100 free songs, or you can use your own, as Quik supports M4A, MP4, MOV, FLAC, AAC, AIFF, and WAV – hurrah!

-The best thing about Quik is the fact that there’s no real limitations on function, making it a very easy app to use.
+The best thing about Quik is the fact that there are no real limitations on function, making it a very easy app to use.